In this week’s episode, we continue our series on email marketing. Today we talk about 7 ways you can write more engaging emails.

 - Invite them to connect with you on other platforms that you frequent.
 People still forget to open emails.
 Invite them to connect with you using other platforms that you are most active on.
 This will make them feel more of a connection with you.

 - Craft thoughtful subject lines.
 Don’t use a clickbait title unless it has something to do with the email you are crafting to send out.
 I like using questions in my subject lines.
-This way, when the reader sees the question and it peaks their interest, or they answer “yes” to it, they are more likely to open and read that email.
+This way, when the reader sees the question and it piques their interest, or they answer “yes” to it, they are more likely to open and read that email.

 - Only send useful emails.
 Ya know that old saying “If you don’t have anything nice to say, don’t say anything at all”?
 Well, I’m going to revamp it a little into, “If you don’t have anything of value to say, don’t email anything at all”.
 Don’t send emails just to be sending emails.
 It is true that you don’t want there to be long periods of time between emails.
 However, you also want each of your emails to be packed with value to keep your subscribers waiting for more.
 Also, if you have decided to take a short break, let your readers know so they do not feel as though you dropped off the face of the earth.